On-line Guide: Posts in Eats & Drinks

 We’ve no idea why, but over the years Jean Jaurès has been taken over by Sushi.
 The boulevard is home to three sushi shops, Planet Sushi, Sushi Lune and Le Kobé, each with their own twist.

-Cool without being pretentious, you’ll enjoy Chez Olive’s chic interior space.
-Moss covered walls, slick bar stools, and comfortable armchairs all from which you can enjoy traditional Provencal food such as ravioli and focaccia, beef daube and cod fillets.
-There’s enough for vegetarians, and portions are generous and the ingredients high-quality.
+Cool without being pretentious, here you can enjoy traditional Provencal food such as ravioli and focaccia, beef daube and cod fillets.
+There’s enough for vegetarians, and portions are generous.

 Fed up of spending your Christmas day in cold, drizzly weather?
 Come and soak up some soak up some winter sun, and enjoy the festivities in Nice and the French Riviera.
 There’s plenty to do from the Christmas markets to traditional swims in the Med.